dekuNukem/daytripper/mysterious_glitch.md

 * Insulating materials will be added between the battery and circuit board

+* Washers will be used so the back plate is less likely to push against the battery

 * Visual inspection will be carried out to spot problem boards before shipping

 * Traces will be rerouted away from potentially scratch-prone area in the future production run